Sruthinaid/edunet_aicte/README.md

 # Secure Data Hiding in Image Using Steganography

-A simple Python-based steganography project that hides a secret message and passcode in an image using Least-Significant-Bit (LSB) encoding, and later retrieves the message securely.
+A simple Python-based steganography project that hides a secret message and passcode in an image using stenography encoding, and later retrieves the message securely.

 ## Overview